OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 #. you can also take a single element from another application to your new application.
 Choose the single element by activating the radiobutton at the element and hit the **save** Button to save this element in your new application.

 #. your application is set up.
 Now you need a WMS to be displayed in your application.
-This will be described in the next section.
+This will be described in the section **WMS Management**.

 Copy or rename an application